Sydney Lewis: Personal life

 In 1948, he married Frances (née Aronson) whom he had met in college.
 They had three children, the antiwar activist and entrepreneur Sydney Lewis Jr., Andrew Marc Lewis and Susan Lewis Butler.
-Marc was president and chief operating officer of Best Products and his daughter was director of the corporate foundation.
+Andrew was president and chief operating officer of Best Products and his daughter was director of the corporate foundation.
 Sydney and Frances Lewis were awarded the National Medal of Arts in 1987.